Noodle866/2025_world_tariff_data/README.md

 # The Data

 After you have checkout the map, explore other parts of the repository.
 Check out Pandas/Matplotlib files where the data was put into data frames and turned into graphs and charts.
 Examples below.
+Also checkout presentation video and Google slideshow where the data is presented.

 ![image](https://github.com/user-attachments/assets/c0f4fbd3-4442-417e-85d4-4559abe80c53)